StackVista/stackstate-docs/setup/otel/getting-started/getting-started-lambda.md

         http:
           endpoint: 0.0.0.0:4318
   extensions:
-    # Use the API key from the env far for authentication
+    # Use the API key from the env for authentication
     bearertokenauth:
       scheme: SUSEObservability
       token: "${env:API_KEY}"